-NATIONAL JULIENNE FRIES DAY
+NATIONAL JULIENNE FRIES DAY | AUGUST 12

-Although the origin of the julienne cut is uncertain, Eneas Dallas in the book Kettner’s Book of the Table written in 1877, analyzes the origins of the julienne cut.
-He considers one recipe, Julienne Soup, which calls for all the vegetables, such as turnips, carrots, potatoes, to be cut into long strips or straws.
-Staying on the trail of “receipts” the original Julienne recipe may have come from a wooodsorrel soup which required two cuts to be made on each leaf.
+Although no one knows the origin of the julienne cut, Eneas Dallas, in the book Kettner’s Book of the Table written in 1877, analyzes the sources of the julienne cut.
+One recipe interests him, called Julienne Soup.
+The recipe calls cooks to cut all the vegetables,(such as turnips, carrots, potatoes), into long strips or straws.
+Another recipe may share a clue.
+A woodsorrel soup recipe required two cuts to be made on each leaf.
 Not one or three, but two.
 By doing so would create a trefoil or a trinity, which would be significant to some Christian or superstitious cooks.

-Dallas’s third suggestion is that when woodsorrel is cooked, the leaves cook away, leaving only the twigs or the representative julienne cuts.
+Dallas also suggests that when woodsorrel is cooked, the leaves cook away.
+The soup leaves only the twigs or the representative julienne cuts.

-HOW TO OBSERVE
+HOW TO OBSERVE NATIONAL JULIENNE FRIES DAY

-Grab some julienne fries and use #JulienneFriesDay to post on social media.
+Use #JulienneFriesDay to post on social media.

-Within our research, we were unable to find the creator of National Julienne Fries Day.
+We were unable to find the creator of National Julienne Fries Day.

 There are over 1,500 national days.
 Don’t miss a single one.
-Celebrate Every Day with National Day Calendar!
+Celebrate Every Day® with National Day Calendar®!